Anshpanchtilak/Anshpanchtilak/README.md

 ## 🚀 About Me & Core Focus

 I am a passionate software engineer specializing in **Full Stack Development** (MERN, Java, Python/Django) and Business Development .
 My core focus is on building **robust, scalable software solutions** by integrating cutting-edge **Generative AI** and **Agentic AI systems** into real-world products.
 I am a Business Development Associate in JYESTA Corporated Entity learning lead gen and excellent communication skill.
+Learn about the new things experince about how to handle the people while having issue and problem solving solution.

 | Category | Detail |
 | :--- | :--- |